 “NO!
 GET BACK!”
 One of the mages yelled out.

-Many of those who had failed to get into a building were seeing this spectacle and were frozen with fear, while others were screaming for their lives.
+Many of those who had failed to get into a building were watching the spectacle while frozen with fear, as others screamed for their lives.

 “HORAN WITH ME!
 MAGES BIND IT AGAIN!”
 The old knight called out, walking up to the circle of knights surrounding the Kalligor.